fededri/Arch/README.md

 ```

-#### Finally we just need to create our ViewModel, dispatch actions and observe the state from our activity or fragment
+#### Finally we just need to create our ViewModel, dispatch actions and observe the state from our iOS or Android views

 ```kotlin